 If you're a full time student, you will need to study at least 35 hours each week and should not normally do more than 15 hours of paid work each week.
-If you're a part time student you should adjust this.
+If you're a part time student you should commit to the time you have set aside for your studies.

-By the end of your studies at UCP and Peterborough College we aim to ensure our graduates have academic and personal success by meeting the following attributes; resilience, academic and professional development, a global perspective, clarity of communication and purpose, information and skill expertise, intellectual autonomy and enquiry and adaptability.
+By the end of your studies at UCP we aim to ensure our graduates have academic and personal success by attaining the following attributes; resilience, academic and professional development, a global perspective, clarity of communication and purpose, information and skill expertise, intellectual autonomy and enquiry and adaptability.